After Mid-Air Scare, Air India Express Flight Lands Safely In Trichy

 Civil Aviation Minister Ram Mohan Naidu had asked officials to remain on alert and the aviation regulator Directorate General of Civil Aviation (DGCA) was also coordinating.

 "We are relieved that the aircraft has landed safely at Trichy airport.
-The crew followed all safety protocols, ensuring the well-being of every passenger during the emergency," Mr Naidu said.
+The crew followed all safety protocols, ensuring the well-being of every passenger during the emergency," Mr Naidu said in a statement.

 Advertisement